hack3ric/mimic/README.md

 #### Sequence number syncing will fail when connecting two virtual machines on the same virtual network bridge, both with virtio-net NIC.

 It seems the virtio driver/implementation still considers fake TCP segment as UDP, and overwrites the "UDP checksum" field (which is now the lower 16 bits of the sequence number).
-This will not affect most scenarios since the VMs are on a virtualized network bridge.
-If you are experimenting, just switch the NIC on one of the VMs to an emulated one, like Intel 82574 (e1000e) on libvirt.
+This will not affect most scenarios since you probably would not need to connect the VMs on the same virtualized network bridge using VPN tunnel.
+If you are experimenting, just switch the NIC on one or both of the VMs to an emulated one, like Intel 82574 (e1000e) on libvirt.

 ## Future work